zukunft/zukunft.com/docs/code_functions_all.md

     \-- dsp_tbl_end - section for function dsp_tbl_end not yet defined that it should be to dismiss / replace in /html/html_base.php
     \-- dsp_form_start - section for function dsp_form_start not yet defined that it should be to dismiss / replace in /html/html_base.php
     \-- dsp_form_end - section for function dsp_form_end not yet defined that it should be to dismiss / replace in /html/html_base.php
+    \-- div_center - section for function div_center not yet defined that it should be to dismiss / replace in /html/html_base.php
     \-- dsp_form_center - section for function dsp_form_center not yet defined that it should be to dismiss / replace in /html/html_base.php
     \-- dsp_form_id - section for function dsp_form_id not yet defined that it should be to dismiss / replace in /html/html_base.php
     \-- dsp_form_hidden - section for function dsp_form_hidden not yet defined that it should be to dismiss / replace in /html/html_base.php